fbarraquand/BirdTimeSeries_Teich/SCRIPTS/README.md

 * `image_mvcwt.r` is taken from the same function in the the mvcwt package but uses the BH fdr correction and adds value to the colorbars.
 It is now only used in `wavelets_simulation.R` and other exploratory files.
 It has been updated to `image_mvcwt_two_panels.r` which allows for more flexibility in positioning the wavelet plot and was improved to differentiate between high and low values of the synchrony index.
 It has then been upated to `image_mvcwt_for_colormaps.r` which plot the contours with different coulours for high and low values of the Keitt index
 * `Fig2.R` draws the second figure of the MS, with the Gross index within and between taxonomic and functional groups.
 * `use_iaaft_wavelet_wader.R` draws the third figure of the MS with the wavelet analysis in the wader and waterfowl communities.
-* `use_iaaft_triad.R` draws the fifth figure of the MS with Gross and Keitt indices for the group Cormoran/Heron/Egret
+* `use_iaaft_triad.R` draws the fifth figure of the MS with Gross and Keitt indices for the group Cormoran/Heron/Egret.
 * `use_iaaft_community.R` plots the Gross and Keitt indices for the most frequent bird group.
+* `script_to_check_grey.sh` checks that colours can be distinguished even when figures are in black and white.

 ### Simulations (data production and analyses)
-* `simulation_data.R` produces simulated data used in the Appendices which explore the way the Gross index varies for a community reacting to different environmental signals and the effect of missing values on the wavelet analysis
+* `simulation_data.R` produces simulated data used in the Appendices which explore the way the Gross index varies for a community reacting to different environmental signals and the effect of missing values on the wavelet analysis.
-* `verif_simulation.R` checks the time series produced by the previous script
+* `verif_simulation.R` checks the time series produced by the previous file.
-* `wavelets_simulation.R` shows the effect of missing values in the wavelet analysis
+* `use_iaaft_simulation_with_missing_data.r` shows the effect of missing values in the wavelet analysis.
-* `analyse_simulation.R` computes the Gross index for the different simulations
+* `analyse_simulation.R` computes the Gross index for the different simulations.
 * `plot_analyse_simulation.R` plot the values from previous file.